ellisdg/3DUnetCNN/examples/autoimplant2020/README.md

 ```<ngpus>```
 should be set to the number of threads and gpus that you are using.
 The predicted complete skull volumes will be in the folder: ```./predictions/validation/fold0```

+See for [Configuration.md](../../doc/Configuration.md) for tips on how to customize the configuration.